Summer is Here!

 Longer days give us the opportunity to enjoy more time in our gardens: turning over the soil; adding new seeds and plants; and even reimagining our garden's layout.
 Enjoy!

-Better yet, keep up with your gardening chores by following the UCCE Master Gardeners' Monthly Tips.
+Keep up with your gardening chores by following the UCCE Master Gardeners' Monthly Tips.

-Fire Season is
+Fire Season Has Begun!